keylogme/keylogme-zero/README.md

   <h3 align="center">Keylogme Zero</h3>

   <p align="center">
-    This is a logger for [keylogme.com](https://keylogme.com).
-The logger saves the stats locally.
+    This is a logger for [keylogme.com](https://keylogme.com) .
+This logger saves the stats locally.
 You can use those results to visualize in (pending...).
     <br />
     <br />